-Radar detectors use the radio waves to the driver’s advantage, by detecting the radio waves from the radar guns first before they can determine your speed.
-This buys the driver time to take action before cops apprehension takes place.
+On the other hand, radar detectors use radio waves to the driver’s advantage by detecting the radio waves from the radar guns before they can determine your speed.
+This buys the driver time to take action before cops pull him over for speeding.

 What are cobra radar detector codes?

-When it comes to detecting law enforcements radars, you might want to have an as wide range of frequency as possible, to ensure that you would be covered and protected no matter what type of frequency is even shot in your direction.
+When it comes to detecting law enforcement radars, you might want to have an as wide range of frequency as possible.
+This is to ensure that you would be covered and protected no matter what type of frequency is shot in your direction.

 The K band is still prone to false signals, but it wouldn’t compare to the false alerts of the X band.
-However, note that since 2018 and as modernization of traffic gadgets continues, this signal is used less and less.
+But since 2018, as the modernization of traffic gadgets continues, this signal is used less and less.

-In contrast with the X and K bands, false alerts are rare in the case of Ka bands and alerts on it are slightly more delayed, make sure you slow down right away when you see or hear an alert detecting it.
+In contrast with the X and K bands, false alerts are rare in the case of Ka bands.
+Furthermore, alerts on it are slightly more delayed, so make sure you slow down right away when you see or hear that it’s been detected.

 Cobra radar detectors without POP mode are useless in this case because they treat these pulses as false alerts.
 But for Cobra radar detectors that have the POP code, they can detect this type of radar gun.

 However, law enforcement forces rarely use POP mode because it isn’t very accurate.
 This gives you an option to turn off the POP mode, as it can reduce the strength of other frequencies.

 V- Stealth mode

-V is one of the cobra codes that is used to detect VG-2 devices.
+V is one of the Cobra codes that is used to detect VG-2 devices.
 The VG-2 devices are not radar guns, but they’re radar detector detectors.
 As you can tell from the name itself, this device is used by law enforcement to determine which cars have radar detectors in them.

 When you should use these cobra radar detector codes?

 The use of Cobra codes is maximized only if you can determine them properly and know useful information about them.